 An introduction to advanced studies in human physiology.
 Stress on cardiology, circulation, acid-base balance, water balance and disorders of the nervous system.
-Prerequisites: BIO 212-213 or permission of the instructor 4 credits
+Prerequisites: BIO 212-213 or permission of the instructor.
+For nursing majors.
+4 credits

 BIO 320 General Bacteriology